aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ### Secure centralized access

 If you have a fleet of Amazon DCV servers, you can use [Amazon DCV Connection Gateway](https://docs.aws.amazon.com/dcv/latest/gw-admin/what-is-gw.html) to centralize access.
 Refer to blog [Getting started with managing NICE DCV sessions secured behind a NICE DCV Connection Gateway](https://aws.amazon.com/blogs/desktop-and-application-streaming/getting-started-with-managing-nice-dcv-sessions-secured-behind-a-nice-dcv-connection-gateway/) and [dcv-samples](https://github.com/aws-samples/dcv-samples) for more information.

-Consider [Amazon WorkSpaces Family](https://aws.amazon.com/workspaces-family/) if you are looking for a fully managed VDI (virtual desktop infrastructure) service.
+Consider [Research and Engineering Studio on AWS (RES)](https://aws.amazon.com/hpc/res/) if you need to  manage secure cloud-based research and engineering environments, and [Amazon WorkSpaces Family](https://aws.amazon.com/workspaces-family/) if you are looking for a fully managed VDI (virtual desktop infrastructure) service.

 ## About Windows template